FREE WEBINAR TRAINING

 Why Is Patient Trust Hard to Earn?

 There are many reasons trust can be hard to earn, but skeptical and savvy patients are the main reason.
 More and more false claims, scams, data breaches and misuse of data are dominating the headlines.
-It’s becoming more difficult for consumers to immediately trust a business and be open to trying an the little known practice of physical therapy.
+It’s becoming more difficult for consumers to immediately trust a business and be open to trying the little known practice of physical therapy.

 Fortunately, this issue is easy to combat if you’re truly putting the patient first.
 A physical therapy practice must be clear about its purpose and values, as well as being transparent with policy and procedures.
 Perception is everything, and a clinic that offers the truth is more likely to have good impressions with potential patients.